-What Laser Marking and Engraving is and how does it work?
+What Laser Marking is and how does it work?

 The main use of marking is related to product traceability, as an indelible tool for reporting texts and logos or for functional surface processing on the material.